craigargh/cfg-python/more_depth/logic_and_if_statements.md

 #### Checking Things Are Not the Same (!=)

-The `equal to` operator has an inverse version of itself, known as the `not equal to` operator.
+The `equal to` comparator has an inverse version of itself, known as the `not equal to` comparator.

 In short the `not equal to` will evaluate to `False` is the two values being compared are the same.
 It will be `True` when the two compared values are different.
 This is the opposite of the `equal to` comparator.

-The `equal to` and `not equal to` operators can be used to compare strings and number (integers and floats) data types.
+The `equal to` and `not equal to` comparators can be used to compare strings and number (integers and floats) data types.

 Here I'm checking that the film my friend wants to watch is not The Shape of Water (I can't watch it with other people, I cry too much at the end)